Call 0207 504 1300 to collect overdue invoices with our same-day UK and Cross-Border Debt Recovery Service

 - Chase your customer through the courts.

 We bear all losses, so you're insulated from any adverse costs, even if our court actions backfire.
 The threat of a Winding up Petition usually motivates even the most reluctant customer to pay up, especially if their business is bordering on insolvency.
-As a result, within 1 day of a new Debt Assignment, we can utilise our resources and lawyers to:
+As a result, within 21 days of receiving your instruction on a new debt, we can utilise our resources and lawyers to:

 - Have an insolvency court issue a Winding up Petition